boudra/moboudra.com/posts/software-is-about-people-not-code.md

 date: "2023-06-11"
 ---

 In my first year in a mangement position, I was mostly still thinking like a developer, my focus was always on the code.
-Whenever there was a problem, technical or not, my immediate response was find a technical solution.
+Whenever there was a problem, technical or not, my immediate response was to find a technical solution.
 I was mostly supporting the team with mentoring, facilitating design discussions and such.

 It wasn't until later that I realized the biggest impact I could have to the team was with focusing on the people aspect, this might sound obvious to some, but I think coming from an engineering background this is a difficult shift, and I've noticed that this is a common issue with new engineering managers, they find it hard to turn off their "developer brain".